 An introduction to the theory, techniques, and applications of functions of a complex variable.
 Topics include elementary and analytic functions, limits, differentiation, integration, series, mappings, and applications.
 Prerequisite: Calculus III (MTH-255) or consent of instructor.

 Individual or group investigation with a mathematics faculty member on a research topic of mutual interest.
 The student must obtain approval for a specific project and make necessary arrangements prior to the term of registration for the course.
 This course is offered on a P/NP basis and does not satisfy any of the requirements for a major or minor in mathematics.
 May be taken more than once for credit for a maximum of 2.0 credits.
-Prerequisites: Foundations of Advanced Mathematics (WE) (MTH-215) and consent of instructor.
-(0.2-1.0 credit; Offered by arrangement)
+Prerequisites: Foundations of Advanced Mathematics (WE) (MTH-215) and consent of supervising instructor.
+(0.0–1.0 credit; Occasional course, offered by arrangement)

 MTH-455 Mathematical Modeling (WE)

 An introduction to the application of mathematical techniques used in the solution of real-world problems.
 These techniques include interpolation, ordinary differential equations, taylor series expansions, curve fitting, matrix inversion, numerical differentiation, and integration.
-Prerequisites: Introduction to Programming (CS-125), and Calculus II (MTH-145)
+Prerequisites: Introduction to Programming (CS-125) and Calculus II (MTH-145)

 MTH-463 Set Theory and Topology